Search

 Leukemia is a cancer that mostly affects white blood cells.
 White blood cells (also called leukocytes) fight infections.

-Bone marrow is a spongy material inside the bones that makes white blood cells, red blood cells, and platelets.
+White blood cells, red blood cells, and platelets are made in the bone marrow (a spongy material inside the bones).
 With leukemia (loo-KEE-mee-uh), the bone marrow makes white blood cells that don’t work.
 These abnormal cells can’t protect the body from germs.
 They crowd the bone marrow, enter the bloodstream, and can spread to other parts of the body, like the lymph nodes, brain, or liver.

 Leukemia is the most common type of cancer in children.
 It can be acute (fast-growing) or chronic (slow growing).
 Most kids and teens treated for leukemia are cured of the disease.